-Empowering Your Intention in 2010
+Empowering Your Intention for the New Year

 One of the most common occurrences as one year fades into the next is the creation of a resolution (or a list of them), in hopes of starting the New Year fresh.
 It is a noble idea delineated by dates on a calendar, but all too often those things that we vow to do, become, achieve, or create end up in the left in the dust, or filed away to come back to sometime in the unnamed future.
 Yoga often ends up on the list of resolutions with the hope of increasing our health or our balance.
 But something that is less as well known, is that the practice of yoga itself can add power to resolutions and to your efforts to honor them.
 Some of the more subtle practices of yoga, like pranayama and meditation, are designed do just that, to make our resolve our reality.

 First, we have to clean the slate.
 All of us are enmeshed in habitual patterns of behavior that make it difficult to create new paths, known in yoga as samskara.
 You can think of our behavior patterns as rocks in the soil.
 If we plant a seed in rocky soil, it takes much more energy and effort for that seed to grow.
 Intentions are seeds that we plant in the soil of our minds and hearts, so if we create optimum growing conditions our seeds have a much greater chance of successful growth.
 There are several different techniques that can be used to “clean” the psyche of our past impressions, to remove the rocks.
 Yoga Nidra is a powerful technique to disengage our habitual behaviors, as well as healing and cleansing meditations like the Prana Healing Meditation.
 The pranayama practice of sama vritti, or balanced breath, also goes a long way towards removing our psychic debris.